realprogrammersusevim/nostr-answers/README.md

 Another slight difference from other platforms is that you can't directly upload a profile picture.
 Instead you have to use a URL to the profile picture.
-To achieve this use an image hosting service like [imagebb](https://imgbb.com/).
+To achieve this use an image hosting service like [nostr.build](https://nostr.build/).
 Upload the photo and then copy the URL to the image and paste that into your profile.

+## How do I upload an image?

+Just like changing your profile picture, Nostr does not support uploading an image file.
+Simply upload your image to [nostr.build](https://nostr.build) and then paste the link into your note.
+Many clients will automatically get the link and display the image.

 ## What's this Lightning Network thing?